New Jersey Jewish News

 The Daily Targum

-pdf Professor Breaks Down Impact of Anne Frank (53 KB)
+Professor Breaks Down Impact of Anne Frank

 February 2013 Professor Jeffrey Shandler, a professor in the Department of Jewish Studies, demonstrated the expanse of the cultural phenomenon in society surrounding Anne Frank and her infamous diary since its original publication in 1947.